atimmeny27/ios-loc/README.md

 :-------------------------:|:-------------------------:
 ![](imgs/berlin-route-demo.png)  |  ![](imgs/berlin-route-demo-gmaps.jpg)

+## BETA

+This project is very much in early development at the moment.
+It has only been tested on iOS 18.0.1 and MacOS 14.5.
+Please open an issue if problems arise.

 ## pymobiledevice3

 A majority of the heavy lifting for changing the device location is generously provided by [pymobiledevice3](https://github.com/doronz88/pymobiledevice3).
 Any problems related to `pymobiledevice3` should be dealt with there.